7 Ways to Find New Clients as a Freelancer

 Freelance marketplaces such as Fiverr and Upwork can be a great way to get your foot in the door as a new freelancer.
 An online freelance marketplace is a platform for businesses or individuals to connect with freelancers.
 As a freelancer, you create a profile that includes reviews of your past work and a link to your portfolio.
 Then, potential clients can reach out to you, or you can bid on posted projects.

-While some freelance marketplaces can be competitive (which can result in lower rates), they can also help you build relationships with businesses, and even lead to long-term work.
+Some freelance marketplaces can be competitive, which can result in lower rates.
+But they can also help you build relationships with businesses and even lead to long-term work.

 3. An Online Presence